Hassocks: Friars Oak

 On the north-western edge of the village, on the London Road, is the Friars Oak, formerly a coaching inn.
 There used to open meadows known as Friars Oak Fields adjoining it.
 They were a group of three small wealden meadows divided by ancient hedgerows from the time they were still a part of St John's Common.
 The meadows were in their natural state with unimproved soil and hence contained archaic meadow plants.
 It is being developed for housing as part of the Neighbourhood Plan now.

 Clayton Wood Natural Burial Ground

 Clayton Wood Natural Burial Ground was opened in 2008.
 It is a 13 acre meadow and provide for natural burials where a tree is planted over the grave.
 Eventually the trees will create a woodland which will fall within the boundaries of the new South Downs National Park.
 It already supports a number of rare species including soprano pipistrelle bats and great crested newts.
 Bonny's Wood marks the northern limit of the burial area.

 South Downs

-While the majority of the pasrish is in the Sussex Weald, to the south of the parish, are the South Downs.
+While the majority of the parish is in the Sussex Weald, to the south of the parish, are the South Downs.
 This area is particularly rich in biodiversity and is the western boundary of the Clayton to Offham Escarpment which is a Site of Special Scientific Interest.